-Do you seek to feed you and your family well?
+You’re seeking to feed yourself and your family well.

-Have you considered the fact that how an animal is raised or how a crop is grown determines how nutritious it is?
+Until you understand that how an animal is raised or how a crop is grown determines how nutritious it is.

 Sunlight is essential for all life.
 We get energy from the sun.
 Animals raised inside, not getting sunlight nor eating the foods they were designed to eat are not going to be healthy.
 Hence, the food that they provide us, is not going to rival the nutrient content found in their counterparts raised outdoors.